keijiro/ColorSuite/README.md

 #### Use dithering if banding

-Dithering is used to avoid color banding which occurs in low contrast situations (see the example below).
+Dithering is used to avoid color banding which occurs with very low contrast gradients (see the example below).
 In other words, it should be turned off unless there is any noticeable banding.

 ![Dither][Dither]